VAT Registration in Malaysia

 It is also necessary to know that manufacturers that develop their business activities in Malaysia in regions that are classified as Designated Areas or Special Areas are not imposed with the sales tax, following the provisions stated under Sections 49 and 56 of the new tax Act and our team of consultants in company registration in Malaysia can provide more information concerning the new tax regulations.

-For further details about the VAT registration in 2021, we invite you to get in touch with our Malaysian lawyers.
+For further details about the VAT registration in 2022, we invite you to get in touch with our Malaysian lawyers.
 We can provide complete services for tax law consultancy as well as guidance according to the type of company and business field.
+You can also discuss with us all the details about immigration to Malaysia.